 The nature and location of the business

-Easee develops, produces and sells smart charging solutions for electric cars.
+Easee develops and provides technology for smarter electric vehicle charging and energy management.
 The Group consists of a parent company and seven wholly owned subsidiaries:

 Parent company: